So you wanna learn how to increase your exit-velo and see what a good exit-velo by age looks like?

 |JV (15-16)||80 mph aluminum / 75 mph wood|

 |College Level||95 mph aluminum/90 mph wood|

 If you're looking to get a general idea of what the average exit velo is by age, here's a solid breakdown.

 These are just examples; there's no need to panic if your child doesn't fall into this range.
 Most kids will be within 3 mph of their own category's average exit velocity, so if they're over that number or under that number, it's not the end of the world.

-There have been a hand full of hitters who have played at a high level who would be considered average at best at the youth level.
+There have been a handful of hitters who have played at a high level and would be considered average at best at the youth level.
 Your kid is no different.

 |PLAYER NAME||AVE EXIT VELOCITY - LIVE/BP, SOFT TOSS, TEE|

 |AGE 11||54, 53, 54 mph|